Degree Works FAQ

 My major requires me to complete a concentration but it didn’t appear on the audit.
 What’s wrong?

 I repeated a course and I don’t understand how it appears on the degree audit.
-Can you explain this to me?
+How is a repeated course displayed in the audit?

 Some courses on my degree audit are hyperlinked to an online catalog and some are not.
 How can I see the descriptions for all the courses in my program?